Friday Concurrent Session 7

 Presenter: Matthew Wallrath, Invasive Species Project Coordinator, Upper Sugar River Watershed Association

 Recent experiences throughout Wisconsin and beyond, have shown that existing stormwater and flood control infrastructure is inadequate in the face of increases in extreme rainfall.
 This presents a major problem to the civil engineering and infrastructure planning communities, whose everyday work relies on rainfall design statistics such as the “100-year storm.”
 Existing rainfall design statistics are already more than a decade old and seriously underestimate current and future rainfall conditions in Wisconsin due to rapid climate change.
 In this presentation, we will show the current state of affairs regarding the impacts of climate change on extreme rainfall, the consequences for infrastructure, and what experts at the University of Wisconsin-Madison are doing to address the problem.

-Presenter: Guo Yu, Graduate Researcher, Civil & Environmental Engineering, University of Wisconsin - Madison
+Presenter: Daniel Wright, Assistant Professor, Civil & Environmental Engineering, University of Wisconsin - Madison

 Our project started with an opportunity for students to apply for a Youth Water Grant.
 After receiving the grant, middle school students went to work implementing their plan.
 This involved a number of projects including researching and building lunker structures for a local stream to prevent erosion and provide better trout habitat.
 A second project involved purchasing storm drain magnets, “No Dumping, Drains to Waterways,” for storm drains in our community with the hope that this simple message would spread the word that pollutants that are washed into the storm drains actually go to our local waterways.
 Highland Community Middle School students were also given the opportunity to spend a day at a local stream and lake with Department of Natural Resources professionals testing water quality and collecting data.
 Our hope is that this partnership will continue for the next ten years so that students can analyze the trends in water quality.